-Candidates in the University of Saskatchewan MFA Program come from a wide variety of backgrounds and have varying degrees of experience and engagement in the wider arts community.
-The University of Saskatchewan does not discriminate on the basis of age, race, colour, national or ethnic origin, disability, or sex in any aspects of its operation.
+Candidates in the University of Saskatchewan M.F.A.
+Program come from a wide variety of backgrounds and have varying degrees of experience and engagement in the wider arts community.
+The University of Saskatchewan does not discriminate on the basis of age, race, colour, national or ethnic origin, disability, or gender in any aspects of its operation.

 It is not necessary to find a potential supervisor before you begin an application.
 The list below though may be helpful to learn about the artistic interests of our faculty.